debabratabepari/Data-Science-Practice/README.md

-I have developed a strong understanding of deep learning and natural language processing and have implemented them accordingly.
+### I have developed a strong understanding of deep learning and natural language processing  in my Data Science journey and have implemented them accordingly.
 Here are some of my practice files.